Skip to main content

 This is not a tourist market.
 There are no overpriced pasta kits, no novelty limoncello bottles, no vendors trained to flag down visitors with English menus.
 Mercato di Testaccio is a working neighborhood food supply.
 Romans come here because it's where their food comes from.

 The market opens Tuesday through Sunday from around 7am and runs until roughly 2pm.
 The structure is indoor and covered — a clean, modern pavilion built in 2012 to replace the old open-air stalls.
 Box stalls line the perimeter and fill the interior grid.
-There's no haggling culture.
+There is no haggling culture.
 Prices are marked or stated once.
 You buy or you don't.
+If you are planning a Sunday visit specifically, see the Sunday in Rome guide for what else is open that day.

 What you'll find: seasonal vegetables and fruit from Lazio farms, multiple meat counters, whole fish and cleaned fillets, cheeses — pecorino romano, fresh ricotta, aged cacioricotta — mozzarella di bufala arriving directly from Campania, cured meats, and flours.
 Beyond food: clothes, shoes, handmade wooden kitchen tools, cutting boards, ceramic pieces.
 It carries its own ecosystem.